 I was raised outside a small town in Iowa, and I didn’t even date long-term classmates.
 They seemed like cousins to me.

-This is a good thing, because it prevents incest like we see with Woody Allen.
+This is a good thing, because it prevents incest like we've seen with Woody Allen.

 The following is a link to an article, where an expecting New Zealand couple discover they are half-siblings.